Lemon G Strain

 The origins of Lemon G are a bit of a mystery.
 It is known that Lemon G is the daughter of G-13, the notorious strain with a fascinating origin story, and it is suspected that the other parent was either Northern Lights #5, Lemon Skunk, or Love Potion #1.

-The euphoric effects contribute to the feelings of pain-relief, and the effects come on within minutes.
 This is an excellent strain to smoke in the daytime if you want to work on creative projects or if you are avoiding strains that have a sleepy effect.

 One of the most enjoyable elements of Lemon G is the smell; the flower has a potent lemon and citrus smell that is very pleasurable.
 Unfortunately Lemon G does not taste the way it smells, which can be disappointing for some people.
 Instead of being filled with an overwhelming bout of citrus, Lemon G tastes a little more on the sour and skunky side.